 The SAMFund supports young adult cancer survivors in the U.S. as they recover from the financial impact of cancer treatment.
 Through direct financial assistance, in-person and online support, The SAMFund helps young adults move forward towards their personal, professional, and educational goals.

-- Grants cover a wide range of post-treatment financial needs (must be related to the cancer experience), such as current and residual medical bills, car and health insurance premiums, rent, utilities, family-building expenses, gym memberships and transportation costs
+- Grants cover a wide range of post-treatment financial needs (must be related to the cancer experience), such as current and residual medical bills, car and health insurance premiums, rent/mortgage, Continuing education, utilities, family-building expenses, gym memberships and mental health expenses

-- The 2-part application process is open in June of each year
+- The 2-part application process is open in January and June of each year

 - Webinars provide information on a range of Young Adult issues and challenges including dealing with medical debt, employment, insurance, and fertility.